oleksmarkh/vscode-extension-weekly-journal/README.md

 # vscode-extension-weekly-journal

-📝 a simple VS Code extension for keeping weekly logs in Markdown format
+A simple VS Code extension for keeping weekly logs in Markdown format.
+It fills repetitive placeholders in a weekly log template.

 ## Local dev setup